topliceanu/webdev/2014/angular/slides.md

 1. General

- a.
+ *.
 Implement two way binding on your own!
- b.
+ *.
 Implement a navigation bar for our application.
 Should have two links: doodle list and logout.

 2. Users.

- a.
+ *.
 Implement a page `user/register` where you create a new user only if it does not exist.
 After creation, redirect to `user/login`
- b.
+ *.
 On page `user/login` do not create new users, only allow users who already exist.
- c.
+ *.
 Implement a button for user logout.
 After loggin out, redirect to `user/login` page.
- d.
+ *.
 Add a page listing all the users in the application.
- e.
+ *.
 Add a user page where you can see all doodle a user has created.

 3. On `doodle/list` page.

- a. implement delete buttons only for doodles created by the current user.
+ *. implement delete buttons only for doodles created by the current user.
- b. allow edit button only for users who created the doodle.
+ *. allow edit button only for users who created the doodle.
- c. list the number of user which participated on each doodle.
+ *. list the number of user which participated on each doodle.
- d. implement sorting alfabetically (asc/desc) by user title/creator/participants.
+ *. implement sorting alfabetically (asc/desc) by user title/creator/participants.

 4. On `doodle/create` and `doodle/edit` pages.

- a.
+ *.
 Merge the `doodle/create` and `doodle/edit` pages to use the same controller.
 Currently they are using the same template and they are pretty much the same.
- b.
+ *.
 Allow editing of existing options (maybe we misspelled the name of an option).
 Carefull to correctly update the doodle object.
- c.
+ *.
 Add validation, do not allow empty options.
 Do not allow duplicate options.

 5. On `doodle/join` page.

- a. attach next to each options in the table, the number of users who have picked that option.
+ *. attach next to each options in the table, the number of users who have picked that option.
- b. print the most popular option.
+ *. print the most popular option.